simolus3/drift/docs/content/en/docs/Other engines/vm.md

 - `pow(base, exponent)` and `power(base, exponent)`: This function takes two numerical arguments and returns `base` raised to the power of `exponent`.
   If `base` or `exponent` aren't numerical values or null, this function will return `null`.
 This function behaves exactly like `pow` in `dart:math`.
 - `sqrt`, `sin`, `cos`, `tan`, `asin`, `acos`, `atan`: These functions take a single argument.
 If that argument is null or not a numerical value, returns null.
-Otherwise, returns the result of applying the matching function in `dart:math`:
+Otherwise, returns the result of applying the matching function in `dart:math`.
+- `regexp`: Wraps the Dart `RegExp` apis, so that `foo REGEXP bar` is equivalent to `RegExp(bar).hasMatch(foo)`.
+Note that we have to create a new
+  `RegExp` instance for each `regexp` sql call, which can impact performance on large queries.

 Note that `NaN`, `-infinity` or `+infinity` are represented as `NULL` in sql.